WFU-HPC/deac-docs/source/cluster-sla.rst

     * These quotas can be increased after an explicit request for additional space is made, and the need identified by the HPC Team.

-* **Expansion of data quotas are allowed at no cost up to 2TB per researcher, 10TB per research group, or 20TB per department, so long as sum totals fit within these limits.**
+* Expansion of data quotas are allowed at no cost up to the following limits:
+    * 2TB per researcher.
+Any individual in a department conducting research independently, or a relatively small research groups where the vast majority of all research data is associated with one individual.
+    * 10TB per research groups.
+A group of three or more researchers conducting research under an individual research advisor.
+    * 20TB per department; All individual researchers and research groups who fall under the same department.

 * Any research group, department use, or funded projects requiring an increase above these default quota limits must be paid for through a Service Unit purchase as outlined in the :ref:`Service Unit Section<sec.sla.su>`.

 .. _sec.sla.sdm.data_ownership: